dapingQ/blog/_posts/2018-06-25-dispersion.md

 $$

 which can satisfy the transverse field condition and energy conservation simultaneously.
-Hence, the solution truns into solving the planar waveguide field distribution.
+Hence, the solution turns into solving the planar waveguide field distribution.

-In a passive field, like silicon waveguide, **there is nothing more complex than the Helmholtz equantion in the vector field,** where the eigen-solution only depends on the boundary condition.
+In a passive field, like silicon waveguide, **there is nothing more complex than the Helmholtz equation in the vector field,** where the eigen-solution only depends on the boundary condition.

 From the Maxwell equations, all the components can be represented by z-component.
 Finally, the problem ends up into **only one Helmholtz equation with two groups of boundary conditions**, on xz surface and yz surface.